GNU ELPA - consult

 1.6.
 Grep and Find

 • consult-grep, consult-ripgrep, consult-git-grep: Search for regular expression in files.
 Consult invokes Grep asynchronously, while you enter the search term.
 After at least consult-async-min-input characters, the search gets started.
 Consult splits the input string into two parts, if the first character is a punctuation character, like #.
 For example #regexps#filter-string, is split at the second #.
 The string regexps is passed to Grep.
 Note that Consult transforms Emacs regular expressions to expressions understand by the search program.
 Always use Emacs regular expressions at the prompt.
 If you enter multiple regular expressions separated by space only lines matching all regular expressions are shown.
 In order to match space literally, escape the space with a backslash.
 The filter-string is passed to the fast Emacs filtering to further narrow down the list of matches.
-This is particularly useful if you are using an advanced completion style like orderless. consult-grep supports preview.
-If the consult-project-function returns non-nil, consult-grep searches the current project directory.
+This is particularly useful if you are using an advanced completion style like orderless. consult-grep supports preview. consult-grep searches the current project directory if a project is found.
 Otherwise the default-directory is searched.
 If consult-grep is invoked with prefix argument C-u M-s g, you can specify one or more comma-separated files and directories manually.
+If invoked with two prefix arguments C-u C-u M-s g, you can first select a project if you are not yet inside a project.

 • consult-find, consult-fd, consult-locate: Find file by matching the path against a regexp.
 Like for consult-grep, either the project root or the current directory is the root directory for the search.
 The input string is treated similarly to consult-grep, where the first part is passed to find, and the second part is used for Emacs filtering.
 Prefix arguments to consult-find work just like those for the consult grep commands.